GeoMOER/moer-mpg-data-analysis/docs/units/_unit07/unit07-02_variable_selection.md

 In the following, we will start with a short example, which illustrates one of the problems of multi-variable models.
 Afterwards, the two major concepts of variable selection will be briefly introduced:

 * **Recursive aka backward feature selection**: in this case, a model is computed with all available explanatory variables.
-Afterwards, the variable with the least explanatory power is excluded from the model and this procedure is repeated until a quality criteria, e.g. maximum adjusted r square or minimum AIC is reached.
+Afterwards, the variable with the least explanatory power is excluded from the model and this procedure is repeated until a quality criteria, e.g. maximum adjusted r squared or minimum AIC is reached.
 * **Forward feature selection**: in this case, a model is separately computed for each available/potential explanatory variable.
 The variable which has the best individual explanatory power is selected and added to the final model.
 Afterwards, all possible combinations between the selected and the remaining variables are tested and the variable is added to the final model, which leads to the largest increase of the explanatory power of the model.
 This procedure is repeated until a quality criteria is reached.

 To illustrate this concept, we stay with the [anscombe dataset](https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/anscombe.html) but modify variables x2, x3, and x4 (please note that the original variables x2 to x4 have of course not intended to be used for y1 in the anscombe data).